gaehlerm/SoftwareEngineering/README.md

 Introducing a lot of tiny functions hurts readability to some degree.
 It takes keeping track of and jumping around the function calls.
 Though this cost is very low if the functions are named properly.
 If all the functions do what they say, you can just read the function names and you know what the code does.
 This is what makes code readable.
 Not the comments.

 As a summary I can say: yes, all the small functions have a price to pay.
-But adding comments to explain the code is not the solution.
+But adding comments to explain the code is not the best solution.

 ## Useful comments